ShaunCurtis/Blazr.VSA/Documents/Introduction.md

-# An introduction to Antimony
+# An Introduction to Antimony

 Antimony is my implementation of the CQS pattern in DotNetCore.
 It is a simple library that provides the building blocks for implementing the CQS and Mediator patterns in your application.